kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ## In-tree volume plugins and their CSI Migration progress {#volume-types}

-Below is a list of In-tree plugins that are supported by Kubernetes and the status of their respective CSI Migrations progress.
+Below is a list of in-tree plugins that are supported by Kubernetes and the status of their respective CSI Migrations progress.
 The Container Storage Interface (CSI) was designed to help Kubernetes replace its existing, in-tree storage driver mechanisms - especially vendor specific plugins.
 Kubernetes support for the Container Storage Interface has been generally available since Kubernetes v1.13.
 For more details on CSI Migration, please refer to [Out-of-tree volume plugins](#out-of-tree-volume-plugins).

 {{< note >}}